executablebooks/sphinx-exercise/tests/books/test-gateddirective/solution-exercise.md

 # Gated Solutions to exercise.md

-A solution using the gated directives
+A solution using the gated directive

 ```{solution-start} exercise-1
 :label: solution-gated-1